 However, it’s important to note there are a number of ways to play a C-chord on the guitar as well.
 For example, check out the image below to see what I’m talking about.

-When learning chords on the guitar, assuming you don’t have any prior knowledge of music theory and the structure of harmony, the best way to go about learning how to play chords is to start out using simple shapes.
+When learning chords on the guitar, assuming you don’t have any prior knowledge of music theory and the structure of harmony, the best way to go about learning how to play chords is to start out using simple shapes or by just signing up to Guitar Tricks.

 The most common shapes that people learn right away are the chords of the C Major scale: C Major, D Minor, E Minor, F Major, G Major, A minor, and B half-diminished, with the B-half-diminished chord, usually being left out for beginners.